 1. Altering, rescinding and adding Bylaws can only be done by special resolution at an AGM or at the Special meetings of the Club.

 2. The amendments to the bylaw may be proposed by any board members, or club members.
-The amendments to the bylaws must be passed by 75% of the eligible voters at the meeting.
-If club members request an amendment to the bylaws, then they would have to present the motion at the AGM, along with the names of the mover and seconder.
+The amendments to the bylaws must be passed by 75% of the eligible voters at the meetings.
+If club members request an amendment to the bylaws at the AGM, they shall present the motion along with the names of the mover and seconder.

-3. Minor changes (i.e. capitalization, correcting spelling and grammar), shall be permitted without the need to vote by our club members.
+3. Minor changes (i.e. capitalization, correcting spelling and grammar), shall be permitted without the need to vote by club members.

+4. Bylaw amendments from an AGM or Special meeting shall take effect only when they are submitted to Service Alberta and a stamped copy from Service Alberta is received as an approval.